| In

 there, right down to the correct number of fake human body

+parts on the bloodening table.
+Very impressive.
 This year also prompted the most negative responses from

 parents.
 It was "too gory."
 Perhaps.
 But it didn't